 Courtesy of San Antonio Stock Show & Rodeo/Greg Westfall

 If you're curious about what life was like during the Battle of the Alamo, visit San Antonio in early March to experience Remembering the Alamo weekend, when the city honors the military garrison's fallen heroes.
 Both sides of the conflict are chronicled through historical reenactments.
-You'll definitely “Remember the Alamo” if you include this event in your vacation plans.

 In June, check out the Texas Folklife Festival , a 3-day fete that remembers the diverse ethnic and cultural people who settled the state.
 Some 40 groups share their stories, crafts, music and foods at the festival, which is hosted by The UTSA Institute of Texan Cultures in Hemisfair.
 The following month, the July 4th Celebration is an Independence Day bash with a motorcycle parade and an array of musical performances by local bands at Market Square.

 The Diez y Seis celebration in mid-September focuses on the city's Mexican heritage.
 There's also a lot of German heritage in San Antonio; you can experience it at Wurstfest in the German-settled village of New Braunfels.
 For 10 days in November, hang out with Texans dressed in lederhosen and dirndls, all while sampling thick potato pancakes, zesty sausages and mouthwatering strudels from nearby restaurants.